 Neurocognitive testing can be used when things go wrong — when we suspect brain injury or disease.
-But we can also use neurocognitive tests as a way of benchmarking, tracking and measuring our own cognitive health.
+But we can also use different neurocognitive tests (part 2) to benchmark, track, and measure our own cognitive health (part 3).

 With frequent neurocognitive testing, you are immediately able to see if your reaction time or memory, for example, has changed, which empowers you to do something with that information.

 69% of U.S. adults keep track of at least one health indicator.
 Weight, diet and exercise are the most common things to track, followed by blood pressure, headache and sleep patterns.

 Most people still keep track of themselves in their heads, or in a notebook or journal, but that’s changing in favor of apps and wearables.
 What’s notably absent from the list of what people commonly track is their cognitive health.
 Not only is monitoring your brain’s performance important in and of itself, but tracking your cognitive health can illuminate how your physical behavior and lifestyle choices are affecting your brain.